daattali/beautiful-jekyll/policies.md

 #### Late Submissions

-A late submission is defined as any work, incuding quizzes, submitted after the deadline.
+A late submission is defined as any work, including quizzes, submitted after the deadline.
 For a late submission, the student will receive a 50% scaling of their grade for the first occurrence, and will receive a grade of 0 for subsequent occurrences.

 ## Quizzes